The Public Education Promise

 Across the country and across the political aisle, we largely all want the same things for America’s children: The opportunity to receive an education that prepares them to contribute as productive members of society and find success in life on a path of their choosing.

-Every parent wants a good life for their children in which they can achieve the American Dream and lead a fulfilling and meaningful life.
+Every parent wants a good life for their children in which they can lead a fulfilling and meaningful life.

 Every employer in America wants trained, competent, and confident workers.